zilliztech/zdoc/milvus/reference/python/docs/MilvusClient/MilvusClient-Collections/Collections-describe_collection.md

 - __num_partitions__ (_int_)

     The number of partitions in the current collection.

+    - If the current collection has an enabled partition key, Milvus manages all created partitions for the collection.
+The number of partitions managed should match the number specified when the collection was created.

+    - If the current collection does not enable the partition key, the number should match the number of partitions already created in this collection.

 - __enable_dynamic_field__ (_bool_)